Description: Iron Titanium Mineral

-Rutile powder, although its color makes it appear to be a very crude ground mineral, normally contains 90%+ titanium dioxide.
-However this does not mean that you can use a 90% titanium:10% iron mix and get the same result in a ceramic glaze (obviously line blending would be needed to match the amount of iron).
-The mineralogy and significant other impurities in rutile are a major factor in the way it acts in glazes and are not easily duplicated using a blend of other things.
+Pure rutile powder, although its color makes it appear to be a crude ground mineral, normally contains 95%+ titanium dioxide.
+However, this does not mean that you can use a 95% titanium:5% iron mix and get the same result in a ceramic glaze (obviously line blending would be needed to match the amount of iron).
+The mineralogy and significant other impurities in rutile are a major factor in the way it acts in glazes (not easily duplicated using a blend of other things).
 Sometimes the special effects that rutile produces in glazes are also partly a product of a coarser grade (larger particle size).
 These likewise cannot be easily duplicated by more refined materials.
-Unfortunately the trend at some mining operations (at least in Australia) is to fine grind the rutile on-site, making it more difficult for ceramic operations to obtain the coarser grades.
+Unfortunately, the trend at some mining operations (at least in Australia) is to fine grind the rutile on-site, making it more difficult for ceramic operations to obtain the coarser grades.

 Although rutile will normally stain a glaze brown or yellow, its crystallization effects can significantly lighten the color of iron glazes.
 Higher amounts of rutile in stoneware glazes will often contribute glaze imperfections.